-- Treatment-naive adults: REYATAZ 300 mg with ritonavir 100 mg once daily with food or REYATAZ 400 mg once daily with food.
-(2.2) - Treatment-experienced adults: REYATAZ 300 mg with ritonavir 100 mg once daily with food.
-(2.2) - Pediatric patients: REYATAZ capsule dosage is based on body weight not to exceed the adult dose and must be taken with food.
-(2.3) - REYATAZ oral powder: Must be taken with ritonavir and food and should not be used in children who weigh less than 10 kg or who weigh 25 kg or more.
-(2.4) - Pregnancy: REYATAZ 300 mg with ritonavir 100 mg once daily with food, with dosing modifications for some concomitant medications.
-(2.5) - Concomitant therapy: Dosing modifications may be required.
-(2.2, 2.3, 2.4, 7) - Renal impairment: Dosing modifications may be required.
-(2.6) - Hepatic impairment: Dosing modifications may be required.
-(2.7)
+- Pretreatment testing: Renal laboratory testing should be performed in all patients prior to initiation of REYATAZ and continued during treatment with REYATAZ.
+Hepatic testing should be performed in patients with underlying liver disease prior to initiation of REYATAZ and continued during treatment with REYATAZ.
+(2.2) - Treatment-naive adults: REYATAZ 300 mg with ritonavir 100 mg once daily with food or REYATAZ 400 mg once daily with food.
+(2.3) - Treatment-experienced adults: REYATAZ 300 mg with ritonavir 100 mg once daily with food.
+(2.3) - Pediatric patients: REYATAZ capsule dosage is based on body weight not to exceed the adult dose and must be taken with food.
+(2.4) - REYATAZ oral powder: Must be taken with ritonavir and food and should not be used in pediatric patients who weigh less than 5 kg.
+(2.5) - Pregnancy: REYATAZ 300 mg with ritonavir 100 mg once daily with food, with dosing modifications for some concomitant medications.
+(2.6) - Dosing modifications: may be required for concomitant therapy (2.3, 2.4, 2.5, 2.6), renal impairment (2.7), and hepatic impairment (2.8).

------DOSAGE FORMS AND STRENGTHS-----
+-----DOSAGE FORMS AND STRENGTHS------